frutiemax92/YAT/README.md

 The code also allows for LoRA Finetuning (not Dreambooth) as it can give faster convergence due to a lower parameter count/different reparametrization.
 Lokr and Loha algorithms are also supported.
 There is currently a bug in PEFT with the 'conv_depth' module, so do not add that to the target modules.

+The trainer creates a `cache` folder, which contains latents and embeddings.
+This is done to speed up the training process and reducing the VRAM requirements.
+By default, the number of cache elements is 1000, but you can increase it by specifying `cache_size` in the config file.

 This is currently tested under Ubuntu 24.04.1 LTS.

 ## How to train